mufidu/mufidu.com/posts/jangan-rugi.md

 Choose one [goal](/goal/), and [don't say yes](/say-no/) to anything that is not in line with that goal.

 Every few days, take a little time to check whether everything we do is having an effect on our goals.
-If not, don't do it again no matter how far we've gone.
+If not, don't do it again, no matter how far we've gone.
 Let's not stray any further.